athack-ctf/chall2025-do-not-mov/HACKME.md

-Pr.
-Rogers is kind of superstitious person.
+Dr. Dexter is kind of superstitious person.

-It all started with the number 13, but then he also started to avoid the number 7, and after his trip to Japan, he started to get nervous around 43.
-Eventually, Pr.
-Rogers started to get afraid of all prime numbers.
+He really gets uncomfortable around any kind of x86-64 "mov" instruction...

-Can you help him write a program that computes #TODO UPDATE?
+Can you write a program for Dr. Dexter that computes the sum of any three positive integers between 0 and 100,000?

-Make sure not to use any prime anywhere, or he'll know it.
+Make sure not to use ANY "mov" instruction anywhere, or he'll know it.

-########## EXTRA INSTRUCTIONS THAT I THINK WE SHOULD PROVIDE (but maybe not) #########

-- The prime restriction applies to individual bytes (not the entire register).
-- Opcodes can't have any prime in them.
-Means, in particular, no 0x86 (mov)
-- All the rules apply to numbers in hex format and in decimal format.
-For instance, 0x79 (79 is prime), even though 0x79 in dec (121) is not, it will still be banned.
+...

+What do you mean "That's stupid, I am going home"??
+Uh, fine ... you're allowed to use at most 4 "mov"!

+########## DETAILS ##########
+- Your program will be executed inside an x86-64 Linux environment with `glibc 2.39`.
+- The expected format of the output is "`Sum: XXXXXXX`" with XXX the sum of three random positive integers passed in `argv`.
+- The "no mov" restriction applies to any instruction in the `main` function, as well as any function called by `main`, except the `printf`,  `atoi`/`atol`/`atoll` and `exit` functions of `glibc`.
+- Syscalls are restricted, except those in above-mentioned functions.